 Microbial Databases for Identifications

-Charles River is committed to providing the most accurate identifications to the industries we serve.
-This commitment requires that we continuously update our validated Accugenix® microbial databases to stay current with an evolving microbial world, where taxonomic changes and new species are described daily.
+We’re committed to providing the most accurate identifications to the industries we serve.
+This commitment requires that we continuously update our validated Accugenix® microbial databases to stay up-to-date with the evolving microbial world, where taxonomic changes and new species are described daily.

 Why Do Microbial Identification Libraries Matter?